 Eddy “Ed” Frederick was hired as an estimator in 1982.
 Ed’s background was in sheet metal fabrication, where he worked for seven years at Weidman Metal Masters in Wichita.
 He worked one year at Cessna Aircraft as a project manager in facilities prior to coming to Buckley Roofing.
 Ed learned the business by working both as an estimator in the office and a foreman on the roofs.
 In 1986, Bill made Ed president of the company and was given the opportunity to purchase a share of the company.
 In 1997, Ed purchased 100% of the company upon Bill’s retirement.
 Under Ed’s leadership, many key people were hired over the years as the company experienced growth and success.

 Buildings like Exploration Place, Intrust Bank Arena, Friends University’s Davis Hall and Wichita State’s Experiential Engineering Building are part of the Wichita skyline and reflect on the reputation of Buckley Roofing.
 Buckley Roofing has won numerous awards with the National Roofing Contractors Association’s Gold Circle Award and achieving Carlisle’s ESP status two of many, for which Ed is very proud of.

-Ed’s two sons, Evan and Adam have been working for the company for many years and were promoted to vice presidents in 2009.
+Ed’s two sons, Evan and Adam, have been working for the company for many years and were promoted to vice presidents in 2009.
 Evan was promoted to President in 2019.
 They subscribe to Ed’s philosophy of doing every job the right way.
 In 2013, Rod Thimesch joined the company as controller and was promoted to CFO in 2019.
 Rod’s 18 years of experience at Koch Industries brings a different perspective into the business.